 LGBT content is being censored in Lithuania under the disguise of protection of minors.
 It's time for a change.

-For almost ten years now, the regulatory system in Lithuania has embedded a law resembling the Russian anti-gay propaganda laws: the Law on the Protection of Minors Against the Detrimental Effect of Public Information.
+For thirteen years now, the regulatory system in Lithuania has embedded a law resembling the Russian anti-gay propaganda laws: the Law on the Protection of Minors Against the Detrimental Effect of Public Information.
 One of its amendments defines harmful information as “disdaining family values” and promoting “alternative” family.

 This campaign is being run in conjunction with LGL.